 To apply for a new Clinical Instructor appointment OR to renew your current appointment:

-UBC faculty are subject to all UBC Policies.
-You are responsible for familiarizing yourself and complying with the content of these Policies.
+- All UBC Faculty are subject to all UBC Policies; you are responsible for familiarizing yourself and complying with the content of these policies.

 - Ability to use the title, UBC Clinical Instructor.